hsiboy/Roland_SP-808_Reverse_Engineering/Roland_SP-808_CPU.md

 It's worth noting that instructions on the H8S/2600 execute twice as fast as they did on the H8/300H.

+## Findings

-Manuals are readily available for the micro.
+Manufacturer manuals are readily available for the micro.
 Here's the software manual {TODO link to repo} .
 Here's the hardware manual.
 The Opensource for Renesas project has a gcc and binutils build, which appears to be originally from KPIT.
 Using objdump from that package decompiles correctly and understand all of the commands for H8, H8300, H8S/2000, and H8S/2600, each of which has a few added instructions.

 ** Note: The H8 line of CPUs is bigendian **